mauricio-repetto/mauricio-repetto/README.md

 # About me

 👋🤓 Hi, I’m @mauricio-repetto.
 I'm a System Engineer from Universidad ORT Uruguay with a Master's degree in BigData.
-In addition I've two post-degrees, one in BigData Analytics and another in Artificial Intelligence.
+In addition I've two post-degrees, one in BigData Analytics and another in Artificial Intelligence.<br>
 I am currently working as a Machine Learning Engineer at Nortal (prev.
-UruIT and Nearsure) and I am a professor at Universidad ORT Uruguay.
+UruIT and Nearsure) and I am a professor at Universidad ORT Uruguay.<br>
-I have an extensive experience in the development of Business Intelligence solutions for various clients in South America and the United States and since 2018 I have worked in several projects based on Artificial Intelligence in areas such as Computer Vision (CV), Natural Language Processing (NLP) and Audio Processing (AP), among others.
+I have an extensive experience in the development of Business Intelligence solutions for various clients in South America and the United States and since 2018 I have worked in several projects based on Artificial Intelligence in areas such as Computer Vision (CV), Natural Language Processing (NLP) and Audio Processing (AP), among others.<br>

 - 👀 I’m interested in **Artificial Intelligence**.
 - 🌱 I’m currently learning **everything about AI**.